Dismiss Modal

 Longitudinal Rotations

 Ambulatory Care is a required, longitudinal learning experience at Children’s of Alabama.
-During this experience, residents will rotate through four clinics (3 required and 1 elective), providing pharmaceutical care to pediatric patients receiving chronic outpatient care at the Children’s of Alabama Ambulatory Care Center.
+During this experience, residents will rotate through three clinics (2 required and 1 elective), providing pharmaceutical care to pediatric patients receiving chronic outpatient care at the Children’s of Alabama Ambulatory Care Center.

 Required clinic experiences are: